Made In Winter Pork Roast with Apple Cider Gravy

 In a large pot, bring water with 1 teaspoon of salt to a boil.
 Add the sliced potatoes and parboil, about 6 minutes.
 Remove and place in cold water to stop from continuing to cook, about 3 minutes.
 Transfer to a baking sheet to dry completely.

-In a Roasting Pan, combine the carrots, celery, whole garlic head, potatoes and onion with 2 tablespoons of olive oil and 1 tablespoon salt, tossing to coat thoroughly.
+In a large roasting pan, combine the carrots, celery, whole garlic head, potatoes and onion with 2 tablespoons of olive oil and 1 tablespoon salt, tossing to coat thoroughly.

 Push the vegetables to the sides of the pan to make an opening.
 Place the pork in the pan, fat cap side up, and using your hands, rub 1 teaspoon olive oil evenly over the pork.
 Then making sure to thoroughly and evenly cover the entire pork roast (all sides) sprinkle with 1 tablespoon salt and 1 teaspoon pepper.
 Place the butter slices on top of the pork roast, then pour ½ cup of chicken broth over the vegetables.

-Reserving all the juices in the pan, transfer the pork roast to a cutting board and the vegetables into a separate bowl.
+Reserving all the juices in the pan, transfer the pork roast to a cutting board and transfer the vegetables to a separate bowl.
 Cover both loosely with aluminum foil and let rest while you make the gravy.

 Make the gravy: